ROBOTIS-GIT/emanual/_includes/en/dxl/y/clear_packet.md

 ## [Multi-Turn Clear Packet](#multi-turn-clear-packet)

 DYNAMIXEL-Y is capable of backing up Multi-Turn position information, ensuring that it is preserved even after a power outage.
 A Multi-Turn Clear Packet is required to reset this value.
 After a Multi-Turn Clear, DYNAMIXEL will undergo a reboot.
-After replacing the Multi-Turn backup battery, it is essential to perform this process prior to resuming operation.
+After replacing the Multi-Turn Backup Battery, it is essential to perform this process prior to resuming operation.

 | Packet Type      | P1   | P2 ~ P5                                | Description                                                                            |
 |:----------------:|:----:|:--------------------------------------:|:--------------------------------------------------------------------------------|